carlosedp/chisel-template/Readme.md

 The project includes a simple module (to be replaced with your design) and also have a test spec.
 The repository also add a GitHub Actions CI to run automated tests on main branch and PRs.

+Software requirements:

+- Java JDK
+- Verilator (as an option for simulation)
+- GTKWave (to visualize VCD files)

 ## Generating Verilog

 Verilog code can be generated from Chisel by using the `chisel` Makefile target.